Strange quark as a probe for new physics in the Higgs sector: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the broader ILD community for their input and assistance in the study and appreciated very much the thorough and thoughtful review of the paper by Uli~Einhaus (DESY), Alberto~Ruiz (U.~Cantabria), Daniel~Jeans (KEK), and Kiyotomo~Kawagoe (Kyushu~U.).
+The authors would like to thank the broader ILD community for their input and assistance in the study and appreciated very much the thorough and thoughtful review of the paper by Alberto~Ruiz (U.~Cantabria), Daniel~Jeans (KEK), and Kiyotomo~Kawagoe (Kyushu~U.).
 The authors are also very grateful to Jenny~List (DESY) and Markus~Elsing (CERN) for their support and very helpful insights throughout the development of these results.
+This paper benefits from hand-made Feynman diagrams by Federica~Cairo, whom the authors thank deeply.

 \FloatBarrier

 \Urlmuskip=0mu plus 1mu

 {\thesection\arabic{equation}}